Police Scanner Codes

 Police scanner penal codes are designed to be used during monitoring of or pursuing suspected criminal elements.
 When surveying acts worthy of punishment by the law, and especially when danger seems inevitable or impending, police radio communication uses police scanner penal codes.
 This makes radio conversations efficient and fast.
 Among criminal activities monitored with penal codes are homicide, kidnapping, robbery, assault, rape, and illegal possession of arms, among others.

-Some Penal Codes Exclusive to Some Departments
+Penal Codes Exclusive to Some Departments

 Some police scanner penal codes are common to various police departments, while others are exclusive to a particular department or station.
 Some state law enforcers may use a different police radio communication signal from another.
 Similarly, some scanner codes used by police departments, fire departments, and rescue and relief teams, differ from each other.
 This is due to some special tasks specific to the nature of their work.
 Ambulances, fire trucks, tow trucks, and police car units, for instance, have different uses, though all are for emergency uses.
 Hence, they use different radio communication signals.